-The Charter School uses the policies of the College for capitalization and depreciation.
-The Charter School has a capitalization threshold of \$5,000 for tangible personal property and \$25,000 for improvements other than buildings.
-There were no capital assets as of June 30, 2012 and 2011.
+The Collegiate High School uses the policies of the College for capitalization and depreciation.
+The Collegiate High School has a capitalization threshold of \$5,000 for tangible personal property and \$25,000 for improvements other than buildings.
+There were no capital assets as of June 30, 2013 and 2012.

-Net Assets
+Net Position

-The Charter School's net assets are classified into the following net asset categories:
+The Collegiate High School's net position is classified into the following categories:

-Restricted For Capital Outlay Projects - Expendable: Net assets that must be used for the purchase, lease-purchase, or lease of permanent or relocatable school facilities and for the payment of the premiums for property and casualty insurance necessary to insure the school facilities.
+Restricted For Capital Outlay Projects - Expendable: Net position that must be used for the purchase, lease-purchase, or lease of permanent or relocatable school facilities and for the payment of the premiums for property and casualty insurance necessary to insure the school facilities.
+There were no amounts restricted for capital outlay projects as of June 30, 2013 and 2012.

-Unrestricted: All other categories of net assets.
+Unrestricted: All other categories of net position.

-When both restricted and unrestricted resources are available to fund capital outlay projects, it is the Charter School's policy to first apply the restricted resources to such projects followed by the use of unrestricted resources.
+When both restricted and unrestricted resources are available to fund capital outlay projects, it is the Collegiate High School's policy to first apply the restricted resources to such projects followed by the use of unrestricted resources.